Glucokinase: Association with insulin secretory granules

-Suppression of glucagon in alpha cells
+Suppression of glucagon in α cells

-It has also been proposed that glucokinase plays a role in the glucose sensing of the pancreatic alpha cells, but the evidence is less consistent, and some researchers have found no evidence of glucokinase activity in these cells.
-Alpha cells occur in pancreatic islets, mixed with beta and other cells.
-While beta cells respond to rising glucose levels by secreting insulin, alpha cells respond by reducing glucagon secretion.
-When blood glucose concentration falls to hypoglycemic levels, alpha cells release glucagon.
+It has also been proposed that glucokinase plays a role in the glucose sensing of the pancreatic α cells, but the evidence is less consistent, and some researchers have found no evidence of glucokinase activity in these cells. α cells occur in pancreatic islets, mixed with β and other cells.
+While β cells respond to rising glucose levels by secreting insulin, α cells respond by reducing glucagon secretion.
+When blood glucose concentration falls to hypoglycemic levels, α cells release glucagon.
 Glucagon is a protein hormone that blocks the effect of insulin on hepatocytes, inducing glycogenolysis, gluconeogenesis, and reduced glucokinase activity in hepatocytes.
-The degree to which glucose suppression of glucagon is a direct effect of glucose via glucokinase in alpha cells, or an indirect effect mediated by insulin or other signals from beta cells, is still uncertain.
+The degree to which glucose suppression of glucagon is a direct effect of glucose via glucokinase in α cells, or an indirect effect mediated by insulin or other signals from beta cells, is still uncertain.

 Hypothalamic

 While all neurons use glucose for fuel, certain glucose-sensing neurons alter their firing rates in response to rising or falling levels of glucose.
 These glucose-sensing neurons are concentrated primarily in the ventromedial nucleus and arcuate nucleus of the hypothalamus, which regulate many aspects of glucose homeostasis (especially the response to hypoglycemia), fuel utilization, satiety and appetite, and weight maintenance.
-These neurons are most sensitive to glucose changes in the 0.5–3.5 mmol/L glucose range.
+These neurons are most sensitive to glucose changes in the 0.5–3.5 mM glucose range.

 Glucokinase has been found in the brain in largely the same areas that contain glucose-sensing neurons, including both of the hypothalamic nuclei.
 Inhibition of glucokinase abolishes the ventromedial nucleus response to a meal.
-However, brain glucose levels are lower than plasma levels, typically 0.5–3.5 mmol/L. Although this range is matches the sensitivity of the glucose-sensing neurons, it is below the optimal inflection sensitivity for glucokinase.
+However, brain glucose levels are lower than plasma levels, typically 0.5–3.5 mM.
+Although this range is matches the sensitivity of the glucose-sensing neurons, it is below the optimal inflection sensitivity for glucokinase.
 The presumption, based on indirect evidence and speculation, is that neuronal glucokinase is somehow exposed to plasma glucose levels even in the neurons.